Northumberland Park, London

-Northumberland Park is a ward in the Tottenham area of London Borough of Haringey, in Greater London, England.
+Northumberland Park is a suburban area in the Tottenham area of London Borough of Haringey, in Greater London, England.
 It is largely residential, consisting of houses and flats.
 It is the location of Tottenham Hotspur Stadium, the home ground of Tottenham Hotspur F.C.
 The ward is represented by three Labour councillors.
 It is named after the Northumberland family who originally owned the land, the family included Harry Hotspur, who Tottenham Hotspur Football Club are named after.

 Description

-Northumberland Park, the ward, and Northumberland Park the estate are at the north-east of Tottenham, and at the extreme north-east of Haringey.
-Within Haringey, it borders White Hart Lane to the east. and Bruce Grove to the southeast and Tottenham Hale to the south.
+Northumberland Park, the ward, and Northumberland Park the estate are at the north-east of Tottenham, and at the north-east of Haringey.
+Within Haringey, it borders Bruce Grove to the west and Tottenham Hale to the south.
 It also borders Edmonton in Enfield to its north and Lea Valley to the east.

 It includes a number of major housing estates – Northumberland Park estate, Stellar House, Altair Close and The Lindales.

 Demographics

 As of 2018, the ward has a population of 16,641, a high proportion of which are from ethnic backgrounds.
 Those of Black ethnicity form the largest ethnic grouping in the ward, representing 40.3% of the population, while those classified as White British form 16.6% of the population, proportionally the highest and lowest in Haringey respectively.
 50.8% of the population identify themselves as Christian and 24.2% Muslim, the largest proportion of Muslims of all wards in Haringey.
 13.2% profess no religion.

 The ward is the most deprived in Haringey, and one of the most deprived in London.
 Nationally, it was ranked among the 2–3% most deprived of all wards in 2015.
 The median household income in Northumberland Park is the lowest in Haringey, substantially below the average of London.
 It also has a substantially higher level of unemployment (16.3% in 2018) than the averages of Haringey and London.